-&lt;sup>6 If PREPA is the EPS Operator, the Interconnection Customer shall notify the PREPA Office of Inspections the appropriate region.
+&lt;sup>7 If PREPA is the EPS Operator, the Interconnection Customer shall notify the PREPA Office of in the appropriate region.

-- (2) Inverter model matches application;

-- (3) Certified inverter(s) is utilized;

-- (4) Correct labeling/signage;

 - (5) Installation matches application one-line (i.e., connections, location of protection, disconnect switch, Metering, etc.);

 - (6) Electrical inspection sticker;

 - (7) Operational and protection settings;

 - (8) Field testing; and

 - (9) On-off testing shall be completed.

-SECTION 5.07.
+SECTION 1.42.
 Authorization Required Prior to Parallel Operation